JoelLefkowitz/quickdocs/README.md

 # Quickdocs

-Creates HTML docs from a project's readme and sphinx-apidoc
+Creates HTML docs from a project's readme and sphinx-apidoc.

 ## Status